areng07/hello-world/README.md

 # hello-world
 Hello World project
 Hello World.
-This is me writing about myself.
+This is me writing about myself
+The period is here .